 Our commitment to your organisation will not finish at the end of the training, we offer ongoing support through our mailbox and helpline for trained delegates to contact.

 Ryan’s delusions and obsessive thoughts convinced him that he was going to contract HIV and despite not being in a high risk group he had 9 tests in 12 months.
-Some of the tests were just because he had cut his hand whilst using a knife but his mind convinced him that if it had been used by someone before me and hadn’t been cleaned properly then he surely would have contracted the virus.
-Rather than acknowledge this as a mental health concern Ryan was told by a professional that they wouldn’t offer me any further tests, something that made his mental health worse as he had lost all control.
+Some of the tests were just because he had cut his hand whilst using a knife but his mind convinced him that if it had been used by someone before him and hadn’t been cleaned properly then he surely would have contracted the virus.
+Rather than acknowledge this as a mental health concern Ryan was told by a professional that they wouldn’t offer him any further tests, something that made his mental health worse as he had lost all control.
+Ryan found substance addiction a coping strategy for his unsupported mental health in early years.

 Ryan is extremely passionate about Mental Health First Aid because had the support this course offers been available to him on his journey it would have been much easier.
 Ryan didn’t need to develop depression, plan his suicide or be diagnosed with generalised anxiety, Ryan’s conclusive diagnosis that he only received 3 years ago is obsessive compulsive disorder.